tseemann/snippy/README.md

 #Snippy

-Rapid haploid SNP calling by Torsten Seemann
+Rapid haploid variant calling

+##Author
+Torsten Seemann

 ##Synopsis
 Snippy finds SNPs between a haploid reference genome and your NGS sequence reads.
 It will find both substitutions (snps) and insertions/deletions (indels).
-It will use as many CPUsas you can give it on a single computer (tested to 64 cores).
-It is designed with speed in mind, and produces a clean set of output files.
+It will use as many CPUs as you can give it on a single computer (tested to 64 cores).
+It is designed with speed in mind, and produces a consistent set of output files in a single folder.

 ##Quick Start
 ```